 Employees who are unable to work from home and meet the following criteria will qualify for Emergency Paid Leave:

-- Employees who are required to quarantine or placed on home restrictions by a government agency or by the university.
+- Employees who are required or advised to quarantine or placed on home restrictions by order of a government agency, the university, or a health care provider, as a result of COVID-19.

 - Employees who have a confirmed case of COVID-19.

-- Employees who are experiencing fever (100.4°F or higher), cough, shortness of breath, or other symptoms indicative of COVID-19 or a serious illness.
+- Employees who are experiencing COVID-19 symptoms (e.g., fever of 100.4°F or higher, cough, shortness of breath, etc.) and are seeking a medical diagnosis.

 These employees will receive the following benefits: